xiaolaba/gavrasm_CHT/README.md

-4) open Free Pascal, open the gavrasm.pas, hit F9 to compile the tools, gavrasm.exe is about 6MB
+4) open Free Pascal, open the gavrasm.pas, hit F9 to compile the tools, <a href="https://github.com/xiaolaba/gavrasm_CHT/files/1309746/gavrasm_cht.zip">gavrasm_cht.exe in zip</a> is about 6MB

 5) uses command line, gavrasm -h, will display simple help manual
 ```c++